sugarkube/sugarkube/docs/pseudo-create-cluster.md

 Describes how creating a cluster works at a high level.

 ## Invocation
-* Invoke with different args depending on the provider.
+* Invoke with different args depending on the provider (e.g. AWS, GCP, local, etc.).

 If AWS we need:
 * the provider name